 (d) If the Department determines that the proposed HD Zone or the HD Zone Plan do not meet the requirements of M.G.L. c.
 40V and 760 CMR 66.00, it shall provide the Municipality written notice of such determination including the reasons for the determination.

 (e) Suspension or Revocation of Approval.
-The following shall be grounds for the Department to suspend or revoke it approval of a HD Zone or a HD Tax Increment Exemption Agreement:
+The following shall be grounds for the Department to suspend or revoke its approval of a HD Zone or a HD Tax Increment Exemption Agreement:

 1. The Department determines that the Municipality's application for approval contained material misrepresentations; or